 - (b) processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject in the field of employment and social security and social protection law

 - (c) processing is necessary to protect the vital interests of the data subject or of another natural person where the data subject is physically or legally incapable of giving consent

 - (g) processing is necessary for reasons of substantial public interest

 - (h) processing is necessary for the purposes of preventive or occupational medicine (and) the provision of health or social care or treatment or the management of health or social care systems

 - (j) processing is necessary for archiving purposes in the public interest, scientific research and statistical purposes

 Data Protection Act 2018

 - Schedule 1.
 Par.
 6. Governmental purpose for health and social care purposes

-The Council has and will continue to take note of advice and guidance from central Government and others.
+The Council has and will continue to take note of of relevant legislation together with advice and guidance from central Government and others.
 This includes, but is not limited to: